 Designing machine learning systems requires that the Machine Learning Engineer assess, analyze, and organize data, execute tests, and optimize the learning process to help develop high-performance machine learning models.

-Although the specific duties will vary depending on the size of an organization and the overall data science team, most Machine Learning Engineer roles will include all or most of the following responsibilities:
+Although the specific duties will vary depending on the size of an organization and the overall data science team, a typical Machine Learning Engineer job description will include all or most of the following responsibilities:

 - Designing, developing, and researching Machine Learning systems, models, and schemes